JohnRamboJedi/SupportCodingInterview/README.md

 Clone this repository
   * Open terminal
   * Enter command git clone https://github.com/JohnRamboJedi/supportcodinginterview.git
+  * At this point you may be prompted to install Dev Tools, if so click to install and wait for that to complete

 Build and Run this application
   * Open terminal